Irikkur Assembly constituency

 Irikkur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Kannur Lok Sabha constituency.
-As of the 2021 elections, the current MLA is Sajeev Joseph of INC.
+As of the 2026 elections, the current MLA is Sajeev Joseph of INC.

+This Constituency Is Dominated By Migrant Syrian Christians, Predominantly Syro-Malabar Catholics Belonging To The Archeparchy of Tellicherry.

 Local self-governed segments

 Irikkur Assembly constituency is composed of the following local self-governed segments: